-- 1. KLEMS Industry wise distribution of workers by UPSS2 across the four components Rural Male, Rural Female, Urban Male and Urban Female were obtained from PLFS 2019-20.
-These numbers were then adjusted to the employment numbers given in the Economic Survey 2021-22 to find out the number of persons employed in the four segments and the total employment. - 2.
-The 27-industry distribution of Employment from EUS is applied to the number of persons employed in step I to obtain L{ij} for each industry where i=1 for rural and 2 for urban sectors, and j=1 for male and 2 for female for each round - 3.
-The estimates of employment for the intervening years between the major EUS rounds and PLFS 2019-20 have been obtained by simple interpolation across the four segments- rural male, rural females, urban male and the urban females.
-After ignoring the outliers, the two closest rounds have then been used for interpolation.
-Further, the mid-point of the survey is around the mid-year of the survey rounds, i.e July for 38th round and 1st Jan for the other rounds; whereas the interpolation has been centered around 1st October which is the mid-year of the national income estimates3.
+- the survey rounds and multiply them with India's total population for the survey year.
+We obtain India's population for the survey years by interpolating India's decadal census populations. - 4.
+For 2017-18, 2018-19 and 2019-20, the all-India figures for number of employed persons were available from the Government of India.
+These figures were directly used in the estimates. - 5.
+For 2020-21, we had to project India's total population.
+For this, we used the annual population growth rates for India provided by the World Bank.
+We scaled up the World Bank estimates with the same proportion by which India's population growth rate in 2011-12 based on the latest Census Report exceeded that of World Bank estimates. - 6.
+Finally, we obtain L{ij} for each industry where i=1 for rural and 2 for urban sectors, and j=1 for male and 2 for female for each round. - 7.
+Total persons employed in a year were then obtained for each industry as the sum of the Lij over gender and sectors, i.e., $\Sigma_i \Sigma_j L{ij}$. - 8.
+The estimates of employment for the intervening years between each of the EUS and PLFS rounds are obtained by simple interpolation across the four segments- rural male, rural females, urban male and the urban females for all of the 27 industries separately. - 9.
+The mid-points of the surveys are around the mid-year of the survey rounds, i.e July for 38th round and 1st Jan for the other rounds; whereas the interpolation has been centered around 1st October which is the mid-year of the national income estimates3.
 Hence, the base is shifted to October of each year while interpolating4 the values.
-This is done to coincide the survey year mid-point to the mid-point of financial year. - 4.
-Total persons in a year were then obtained for each industry as the sum of the Lij over gender and sectors, i.e., $\Sigma_i \Sigma_j L{ij}$.
+This is done to coincide the survey year mid-point to the mid-point of financial year.

-For extrapolation backward to 1980-81 to 1982-83, the interpolation of the broad industrial classification of 32nd round (1977-78) and 38thround (1983-84) is used.
+For extrapolation backward to 1980-81 to 1982-83, the interpolation of the broad industrial classifications of 32nd round (1977-78) and 38thround (1983-84) are used.
 Thus, the estimates from 32nd round are mainly used as control numbers.
 Between 2005 and 2011, we observed very high growth rate in number of employed persons series for the industry Electrical and Optical Equipment as compared to other manufacturing industries and the overall growth in employment in this industry during 2005-2011 was found to be higher than that for Construction (which seems somewhat unrealistic).
 It was also observed that there was a negative growth in employment in Textiles, Textile Products, Leather and Footwear although real GVA of this industry more than doubled between 2005 and 2011.
 To address these issues, some adjustments to the initial employment estimates for Electrical & Optical Equipment and Textiles, Textile Products, Leather and Footwear have been done.
-Onwards
+Onwards 2005, employment series for Electrical & Optical Equipment has been estimated applying annual growth rates obtained from ASI and NSSO rounds to the number of employed persons for the year 2005-06.
+Then, for the years 2005-06 to 2011-12, we compute the difference between estimated employment series from EUS rounds and that based on ASI & NSSO rounds for the Electrical and Optical Equipment industry and add it to Textiles,